Close

 Cipher is engineered in such a way that it can:

-• compare patent portfolios between small companies and the equivalent portfolio in a large organisation,
+• compare patent portfolios between small companies and the equivalent portfolio in a large organization,

 • neatly show patent family maps